 It took a number of tries before I got the recipe very close to true Cincinnati chili.
 There are a lot of different spices and ingredients that work together to create the unique flavor profile for Cincinnati chili.

-Then, a Cincinnati chili enthusiast friend who is also an incredible food scientist told me that there was probably a touch of cloves and vanilla in the chili too, so I revised my original recipe and came up with this more flavorful Slow Cooker Cincinnati Chili.
+Although I could figure out the basic ingredients, it wasn’t until a Cincinnati chili enthusiast friend who is also an incredible food scientist told me the secret ingredients.
+He said there was probably a touch of cloves and vanilla in the chili, so I revised my original recipe and came up with this more flavorful Slow Cooker Cincinnati Chili.

-This is my youngest son’s favorite meal and he requested it for his 13th birthday dinner.
+This has become one of my family’s favorite recipes and my youngest son has requested it for his birthday dinner several times.
 Our family tradition has been that the birthday boy gets to choose whatever he wants for dinner.
-He chose this Cincinnati chili with all the fixings, watermelon and a virgin pina colada for his birthday meal.
-This freezes well, so don’t be afraid to make the whole recipe.
+I remember making this Cincinnati chili with all the fixings for his 13th birthday several years ago.
+This chili freezes well, so don’t be afraid to make the whole recipe.

 Slow Cooker Cincinnati Chili Recipe

 - 3 pounds lean ground beef I used grass-fed

 - 2 teaspoons ground allspice

 - 1/2-3/4 teaspoon cayenne pepper

 - 1/2 teaspoon vanilla extract

 - 8.8 ounces tomato paste Two 4.4ounce tubes